Inter-Party Dialogue

 How to ensure gender sensitivity/inclusive programming?

-• Gender-Sensitive Training: Embed training to participants on gender sensitivity and awareness, particularly focusing on gender-based issues within the political realm as part of the dialogues.
+• Gender-sensitive training: Embed training to participants with gender sensitivity and awareness, particularly focusing on gender-based issues within the political realm as part of the dialogues.

 6.